ArchiDAO/ArchiDAONFT/README.md

 What type of credentials might we need?
 - competence and knowledge
 - proof of attendance to a conference / workshops
-- experience in developing Projects
+- experience in developing projects, i.e track record.

 # Scope